iainctduncan/papers/source/features_usage.rst

 Nonetheless, a heavy Scheme for Max program can run out of time for the garbage collector, resulting in audio underruns and audible clicks.
-For these cases, Scheme for Max provides some additional facitilites for controlling whether and when the gc runs.
+For these cases, Scheme for Max provides some additional facilities for controlling whether and when the gc runs.

 The first of these, perhaps counterintuitively, allows one to control